Blackboyy01/Browns-Mini-Store-Sales-Analysis/README.md

 ## Project Overview

-This project is a full analytics workflow: from raw data ingestion to an executive-ready, interactive Excel dashboard.
+This project is a full analytics workflow: from raw data ingestion to an executive ready, interactive Excel dashboard.
 It covers ETL via Power Query, flat data modeling, KPI development using advanced formulas, and multi-dimensional analysis using Pivot Tables and Slicers.

 -----